th2-net/th2-docs/content/common/modules/codec.md

 }
 ```

-5. implement a factory for it, using IPipelineCodecFactory interface:
+5. implement a factory for it, using the IPipelineCodecFactory interface:
 ```
 interface IPipelineCodecFactory : AutoCloseable {
     val protocols: Set<String>